SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/parts-of-speech.md

 ## verbs

-### copulas and existential verbs

-#### copulas

-A copula is a constituent that connects subject with complement=predicate.
-The tree ☞is☜ blue.
-Copulas are most commonly verbs, but not always.
-A pseudocopula/semicopula is a constituent that does similar things as a copula, but is grammatically or syntactically more restricted.

-#### existential verbs

-An existential verb indicates the existence of something.
-Some languages distinguish different existential verbs for different semantic categories or grammatical situations.
-Japanese distinguishes its existential verbs ある・いる along a inanimate/animate distinction.

-#### in languages

-The existential verb and the copula may be the same lexical unit, or a different lexical unit.

-table:lang|copula|existential verb
-en|be|be
-es|ser/estar|haber
-de|sein|geben
-ja|だ|ある・いる
+Verbs can be divided into lexical verbs and functional verbs.

-### aux
+### func

-Auxiliary verbs are function words most commonly indicating verb-related grammemes and/or allowing for more complex syntactic constructions.
+A functional verb (my term) is a verb that acts as primarily as a function word, i.e. having little semantic content and most commonly indicating verb-related grammemes and/or allowing for more complex syntactic constructions.
+Auxiliary verbs is are functional verbs that form a class with very specific syntactic properties in a given language.
-Non auxiliary verbs are called lexical verbs. auxiliary verb is frequenly abbreviated auxiliary. modal verbs are a subset of auxiliary verbs that are used to express modality.
+Light verbs are functional verbs which are not auxiliary verbs (= do not form a class with very specific syntactic properites) auxiliary verb =short=> auxiliary. modal verbs are a subset of auxiliary verbs that are used to express modality.

-#### light verbs

-Light verbs are verbs with little semantic content and often used in certain syntactic constructions, but which do not act like auxiliary verbs syntactically.

 ### lexical

-Lexical verbs are verbs that are content words.
+»⟮Lexical verbs⟯« are ⟮verbs⟯ that are ⟮＿content words＿⟯.

-#### semantics

-##### dynstat

-Semantically, lexical verbs can be divided into dynamic and static verbs.
-A dynamic verb is a verb that describes an action.
-A stative verb is a verb that descirbes a state.
-^setzen is a dynamic verb while sitzen is a dynamic verb.

 ## proforms

-Proforms are function words or constitutents that stand in for another constituent.
+»⟮Proforms⟯« are ⟮＿constitutents＿⟯ that ⟮stand in for another ＿constituent＿⟯.

 ### pronouns

-Pronouns are proforms that stand for NPs/DPs.
+»⟮Pronouns⟯« are ⟮＿proforms＿⟯ that stand for ⟮NPs/DPs⟯.
-Often, for any given pronoun, there is a similar or identical determiner
+Often, for any given ⟮＿pronoun＿⟯, there is ⟮a similar or identical⟯ ⟮＿determiner＿⟯

 #### pro-drop

-A pro-drop language is a language where certain classes of pronouns may be omitted when they are pragmatically or grammatically inferable.
-Japanese and Spanish are pro-drop, German and English are, with rare exceptions, not.
+»⟮pro-drop⟯« is when ⟮certain ＿pronouns＿⟯ ⟮in certain circumstances⟯ may be ⟮omitted⟯ due to being ⟮＿grammatically＿⟯ or ⟮c_;＿pragmatically＿⟯ ⟮inferrable⟯.
+»⟮A pro-drop language⟯« is ⟮＿a languoid＿⟯ which ⟮features ＿pro-drop＿ behavior prominently⟯.
+Pro-drop languages I speak: ⟮Japanese⟯, ⟮Spanish⟯

 #### personal

-Personal pronouns are pronouns that are associated primarily with a particular grammatical person.
+»⟮Personal pronouns⟯« are ⟮＿pronouns＿⟯ that stand for entities ⟮corresponding to a particular ＿grammatical person＿⟯ and depending ⟮on the languoid⟯, ⟮other ＿grammemes＿ of ＿grammatical feature categories＿⟯.

 ### changing parts of speech

 #### nominalization

-Nominalization is the process of treating / transforming something which is not a noun as / into a noun / head of an NP.
+»⟮Nominalization⟯« is ⟮making⟯ ⟮＿a POS＿ which is not a noun⟯ ⟮c-;into⟯ ⟮the head of an NP⟯.
-A nominalizer is a thing that nominalizes a thing.
+»⟮A nominalizer⟯« is ⟮＿a linguistic item＿⟯ that ⟮＿nominalizes＿⟯.
-Nominalizers are usually bound morphemes.
+⟮＿Nominalizers＿⟯ are usually ⟮＿bound morphemes＿⟯.